Prefixes/Suffixes + Counters

 半~ & ~半

-The prefix han– 半 indicates “half” of something and is limited to counters that measure some sort of increment, whether it be a period of time or quantity of something.
+The prefix 半~ indicates “half” of something and is limited to counters that measure some sort of increment, whether it be a period of time or quantity of something.
 It is important to note, however, that it does have one peculiar restriction.
 This restriction is on how to say “half a week.”
-You would think hanshū 半週 would be used.
-However, this is not the case for most speakers.
-Instead, phrases like mikka 三日 (three days) or yokka 四日 (four days) would be used instead.
+Rather than using 半週, speakers default to phrases like 三日 (three days) or 四日 (four days).

 44. 半分はんぶんってください。